nzqpeace/spf13-vim/README.markdown

 Create a `~/.vimrc.before.local` file to define any customizations that get loaded *before* the spf13-vim `.vimrc`.

-For example, to prevent autocd into a file directory:
+For example, to prevent auto cd-ing into a file directory:
 ```bash
     echo let g:spf13_no_autochdir = 1 >> ~/.vimrc.before.local
 ```